 These data will be used to calculate first year student persistence and progression rates.
 For four-year colleges and universities, the progression rate is the sum of the bachelor's degree seekers who completed the bachelor's degree, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
+Note that the adjusted cohort for four-year colleges is the full-time, first-time bachelor's or equivalent degree-seeking cohort minus allowable exclusions (as defined by IPEDS).

-For two-year colleges and technical institutions, it is the sum of the students who completed degrees or certificates below the bachelor's level, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
-A 10-year rate for bachelor's degree seekers at four-year schools and a 6-year rate for degree/certificate seekers at two-year schools are also reported.
+For two-year colleges and technical institutions, the progression rate is the sum of the students who completed degrees or certificates below the bachelor's level, those still enrolled and those who transferred within 150 percent of normal program time, divided by the adjusted cohort.
+The adjusted cohort for two-year and technical colleges is the full-time, first-time degree/certificate seeking undergraduate cohort minus allowable exclusions (as defined by IPEDS).